14anshuman/Learna-AI/README.md

 Learna-AI enables learners to ask questions, receive intelligent explanations, and engage in guided learning conversations.
 By combining secure authentication, structured APIs, and AI services, the system ensures both **personalized learning** and **data security**.

-The architecture supports easy extension—new AI models, learning modules, or third-party integrations can be added with minimal refactoring.
-This makes Learna-AI suitable for individual learners, educational platforms, and future production-grade deployments.

-Key goals of the project include:
-- Improving learning efficiency through conversational AI
-- Providing a clean, distraction-free learning interface
-- Ensuring secure and scalable backend operations
-- Offering a flexible foundation for future AI enhancements

 Learna-AI demonstrates practical implementation of **AI-assisted education**, modern authentication workflows, and real-world full-stack application design.